A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Discussion

 The main limit of our extended SL analysis is the lack of high-resolution imaging around the eastern halos.
 While our results for the western and southern halos broadly concur with the literature models mentioned above, the two eastern halos are largely under-constrained, containing only four multiple-image candidate systems (see Fig.~\ref{fig:multiple-images}) and none of them with spectroscopic redshifts.
 This drives the total average RMS of our SL model $\Delta_{\mathrm{RMS}}=0.72\arcsec$ since the lens-plane RMS is known to often become larger when less spectroscopic multiple image systems are used \citep[e.g.][]{johnson16}.
 Indeed, the RMS of our model in the western and southern regions of the cluster that are covered by HST and MUSE, is much better: $\Delta_{\mathrm{RMS,SW}}=0.23\arcsec$.
 The lack of SL constraints in the eastern area might also explain why the first eastern halo strays far from its main BCG, and its somewhat extreme ellipticity (Tab.~\ref{tab:DM-halo_results}).
 Despite this uncertainty, in terms of total SL mass the eastern substructure is predicted to be as or more massive than the previously known parts of MACS0600, essentially doubling the cluster's total mass as shown in section~\ref{sec:SL_result}.
 This is consistent also with the X-ray temperatures, which suggest that the eastern structure is possibly the more massive one.

 To further assess the size of the eastern clumps and the robustness of GMOS-detected multiple image systems in the eastern halos and their affect on the results, we exploit the predictive power of the \texttt{LTM} method \citep{zitrin15a,carrasco20}.
 We run an \texttt{LTM} SL model using the secure multiple image systems in the western and southern halos and the full cluster member catalog assembled in section~\ref{sec:cluster_members}, but not using any of the eastern multiple images that were only identified in the ground based data and thus remain uncertain.
-Thus, by using the light distribution of cluster members in the eastern part of the cluster alone, the \texttt{LTM} model ($\Delta_{\mathrm{RMS}}=2.1\arcsec$) indeed predicts there to be a significant supercritical SL cluster structure around the two eastern BCGs where we placed the eastern halos in our analytic model (sections~\ref{sec:SL_setup} and~\ref{sec:SL_result}), and with similar symmetry, as can be seen in Fig.~\ref{fig:LTM-model}.
+By using the light distribution of cluster members in the eastern part of the cluster alone, the \texttt{LTM} model ($\Delta_{\mathrm{RMS}}=2.1\arcsec$) indeed predicts there to be a significant supercritical SL cluster structure around the two eastern BCGs where we placed the eastern halos in our analytic model (sections~\ref{sec:SL_setup} and~\ref{sec:SL_result}), and with similar symmetry, as can be seen in Fig.~\ref{fig:LTM-model}.
+Finally, for further verification, we re-run our parametric model with the same configuration but without including the eastern multiple images.
+This model also achieves an RMS of $\Delta_{\mathrm{RMS}}=0.2\arcsec$.
+While the individual parameters of the eastern halos are very different than those of our results presented in section~\ref{sec:SL_result} and Tab.~\ref{tab:DM-halo_results}, on account of being completely unconstrained, the overall properties such as the effective Einstein radius, enclosed mass and total cluster mass only vary marginally and agree within $1\sigma$.
+The results in the southern and western halos from this model also agree with our total model, further confirming that this part of the cluster is well constrained.

 In order to better constrain the SL mass profile of the eastern structures, high-resolution space-based observations with HST and JWST to detect more and more robust multiple images and arcs in the eastern part of the cluster would be required.
 Additional spectroscopic coverage of both the western and eastern halos would also be needed to derive spectroscopic redshifts of new multiple image systems and optimally constrain the total mass distribution of the cluster with SL mass modeling.